AnnikaV9/hcclient/README.md

 ## Prerequisites <a name="prerequisites"></a>
 Either [Docker](https://docs.docker.com/engine/) or [Podman](https://github.com/containers/podman) is recommended to be installed on your system.
 <br /><br />
-You can run the client directly without using a container, this requires python and pip. you'll have to install pip dependencies locally or in a virtualenv.
+You can run the client directly without using a container, this requires python and pip.
+You'll have to install pip dependencies locally or in a virtualenv.
 <br />
 <br />